Day 2

-Native Landmarks and History
+Native landmarks and history

-Today we are going to explore more of the surrounding area, and spend some time learning about Native American culture and history.
+Today we are going to explore more of the surrounding area and spend some time learning about Native American culture and history.

 The Navajo Nation borders Utah, Colorado, New Mexico, and Arizona.
-The Navajo Nation is the largest area of land that has been retained by indigenous communities.
+The Navajo Nation is the largest area of land that has been retained by Indigenous communities.

-The Navajo Nation is larger in land area than 10 states in the US!
-The capital of the Navajo Nation is Window Rock and the current president is Johnathan Nez.
-The Hopi Tribe is a sovereign nation located in northeastern Arizona.
+The Hopi Tribe is another sovereign nation located in northeastern Arizona.
 The Hopi reservation encompasses more than 1.5 million acres, and is made up of 12 villages on three mesas.

 The state of Arizona and the Hopi Nation do not observe Daylight Savings Time; however, the Navajo Nation in Arizona does observe Daylight Savings Time.